kermitdafrog8/cpp-docs/docs/overview/acquire-msvc.md

 > [!NOTE]
 > Cross-install discovery requires Visual Studio version 18.8 or later.

 The current Visual Studio installation might not find the exact `VCToolsVersion` you specify.
-To search all Visual Studio Build Tools installations, add the following properties to your `.vcxproj` file or a `Directory.Build.props` file:
+To search all Visual Studio and Visual Studio Build Tools installations, add the following properties to your `.vcxproj` file or a `Directory.Build.props` file:

 ```xml
 <PropertyGroup>